berkes/berkes.github.com/_posts/2012-10-05-programming-on-a-none-english-project-best-practices.markdown

 friction in an area (feedback, requirements) where you want as little friction as possible.
 If anything, you may want to designate one person to translating this input before it goes into your other systems.
-But often it is good enough to simply put the none-English input as-is into your project.
+But often it is good enough to simply put the non-English input as-is into your project.

 ## The Team.